igvgit/AsymmetricErrorsPy/README.md

 to the value of _h_*10.
 Thus, for the "SymmetricBetaGaussian_2_15" model, _p_ = 2 and _h_ = 1.5.

-A number of models which are not necessarily useful for representing asymmetric errors but could be employed for other purposes are also included.
+The package also includes a number of models which are not necessarily useful for representing asymmetric errors but could be employed for other purposes.
 Here is a table of such models, current at the time of this writing:
 |  Class Name             |  Decsription     |
 |-------------------------|------------------|
 | EmpiricalDistribution   | Empirical distribution corresponding to a sample of unweighted points |